UCB23TD/Project2_Crowdfunding_ETL/README.md

 •	Choose Option 1 or Option 2 for extracting and transforming data from contacts.xlsx.
 •	Export DataFrame as contacts.csv.
 4. Create the Crowdfunding Database
-•	Sketch an ERD using QuickDBD.
+•	Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBD
 •	Create a table schema for each CSV file in crowdfunding_db_schema.sql.
+• Save the database schema as a Postgres file named crowdfunding_db_schema.sql, and save it to your GitHub repository.
-•	Create a new Postgres database named crowdfunding_db.
+•	Create a new Postgres database, named crowdfunding_db.
-•	Create tables in the correct order using the database schema.
+•	Using the database schema, create the tables in the correct order to handle the foreign keys.
-•	Verify table creation and import CSV files.
+• Verify the table creation by running a SELECT statement for each table.
+• Import each CSV file into its corresponding SQL table.
+• Verify that each table has the correct data by running a SELECT statement for each.